clstoulouse/motu/README.md

    Then Web Portal redirects response to this url.
    The Web Browser opens a binary stream of the file to download and shows a dialog box to allow the user saving it as a local file.

 __Return__: Several ways depending of the selected http parameter mode.
+When you request for one point, a specific algorithm is used, see [Downloading 1 point](#ArchiAlgoDownloading1Point).